ctoec/ece-reporter-analysis/README.md

    - Create boolean for children of more than one race
    - Calculate monthly rate
 1. Load Enrollment data
-1. Extract Capacity data

 1. Combine Capacity data with Enrollment data to calculate Utilized Spaces
 1. Load Capacity/Utilization data to DB
-1. Extract Report Revenue data

 1. Combine Report and Capacity/Utilization data to get overall revenue numbers
 1. Load Revenue data to DB.

 #### sql